influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/influxql/parameterized-queries.md

 AND room = $room
 ```

-2. Assign parameter names to parameter values.
+2. Provide a value for each parameter name.
+    If you don't assign a value for a parameter, InfluxDB returns an error.
-    The syntax for assigning parameter names to input values depends on the client you use--for example:
+    The syntax for providing parameter values depends on the client you use--for example:

 <!-- Using code-tabs because I expect to add more client examples soon -->